Our SMART family of volunteers are at the heart of everything we do!

 Our volunteers often say they "get more than they give" because they make new friends, help others in their community and help bring joy to the lives of our riders and their families.

 Take the first step to join the SMART family of volunteers

 Volunteer orientations are held the first Saturday of each month (with some exceptions due to holidays).
-Contact our volunteer coordinator, firstname.lastname@example.org, to attend an orientation.
+Email our volunteer coordinator at firstname.lastname@example.org to attend an orientation.

 Download the volunteer application.
 All volunteers (over the age of 18) are required to complete a background check.
 Link here

 There are so many volunteer opportunities at SMART!
 Most of our volunteers help with our lesson program, which includes grooming and tacking horses, leading a horse during a riding less or assisting a rider as a side-walker.
 Lesson volunteers are very active and should be comfortable walking on uneven ground and doing some light jogging.
 All volunteers are trained and must be capable of executing an "emergency dismount."

 Barn maintenance volunteers help keep our facility clean and tidy and our horses healthy.
 Can you spare 3 hours of your time once or twice a week?
 It makes a big difference!!